 Bicycles come in sizes.
 Not just wheel sizes.
 When most people see sizing, they think of the wheel size.
 This is how bikes are sold at department stores.
-Those frames are sized generically, and these bikes aren’t meant to do much more than pedal sidewalks or easy paths.
-The BMX sizes also differ from road or mountain bike sizing.
+Those frames are sized generically.
+BMX sizing also differs from road or mountain bike sizing.
 BMX sizing is done with the top tube (TT).
 The top tube is the uppermost tube of the frame.
-The one you step over.
-This length determines the amount of space you’ll have in your cockpit.
-A difference of half-an-inch may not sound like much, but it can be.
+A difference of half-an-inch may not sound like much, but it really is.
 To measure the top tube, measure from the center of the seat tube to the center of the head tube.
-Digging deeper another determining size factor is the distance from the head tube (where your handlebars are) to the bottom bracket (where your crank and pedals are).
-This measurement is called reach.
-That’s getting into math, so here’s what you need to know when you go look for a bike.

 Micro: 15 to 16.5” TT.
 This typically has an 18” wheel (a few may have 20”) and is for 4- to 5-year-olds.

 Mini: 17 to 17.5” TT This is usually the first pedal bike for most riders.
-Ages 5 to 7 or 8.
+Ages 5 to 7.

 Expert XL: 19.5 to 20” TT This size is good for ages 10 to 13.
-This is a in-between size.
-Some kids in the lower part of this age range may be growing faster but not quite big enough for a pro size.
-Kids at the upper end of this age range may not be growing as fast, and not ready for a pro size.
+This is an in-between size.
 The Expert XL is unique since it often uses a blend of pro size parts and expert size parts.
 It has also been called a 'short pro.'

 Pro XL: 20.75 to 21.25” TT Ages 12 and up, height from 5’7” to 6’0”.
 Most adult riders find this to be their preferred size due to increased stability without much reduction in maneuverability.
 For many adults coming into 20" class racing the Pro XL is a good starting point.

 Pro XXL: 21.25 to 22” TT Height from 6’0” and up.
-Riders under 6’ will enjoy the XXL because it is very stable, but for these short guys the 2X may turn like a bus and jump like a dump truck. (we here at Beck Bros are all short; anyone over 5'9" is tall in our family)
+Riders under 6’ might like the XXL because it is very stable for them.